-- 5-ASA can be used to induce remission and maintenance (esp. in UC) - Immunosuppressant (6-MCP, Azathioprine, MTX): effective as steroidsparing agents - Check TMPT level prior to initiating and monitor for bone marrow suppression - Anti-TNF biologics: Infliximab, Adalimumab, Vedolizumab: - Exclude TB and viral hepatitis prior to starting tx.
+- 5-ASA can be used to induce remission and maintenance (esp. in UC) - Immunosuppressant (6-MCP, Azathioprine, MTX): effective as steroidsparing agents - Check TMPT first and monitor for bone marrow suppression - Biologics: Infliximab, Adalimumab, Vedolizumab, Ustekinumab - Exclude TB and viral hepatitis prior to starting tx.